 Please sort curbside recycling as follows:

 - Use either or both of the reusable recycling bags for paper and packaging that held dry products (shoes, crackers, etc.).
-Corrugated cardboard that does not fit in this bag can be flattened and tied in bundles and placed beside your recycling box.
+Corrugated cardboard that does not fit in this bag can be flattened, cut into pieces smaller than 30 x 30 inches (76 x 76 cm), and stacked between recycling containers.

 - Use the dark blue box for containers (plastic, aluminum, steel, etc.) and paper cups and cartons (coffee cups, cartons for soup or ice cream, etc.).

 - Use the light blue box for non-deposit glass bottles and jars

 RecycleBC asks for glass containers to be separated from other recyclables because glass can easily break during collection.
 When broken glass mixes with paper and other containers it becomes difficult to properly recycle these materials, meaning that less glass—and less of the other material—is recycled.
 Proper sorting will also reduce the health and safety risk for drivers who will no longer have to pull out broken glass from the blue box.
 Please take deposit containers to a depot for refund.

 There is no limit to how much recycling you can set out.
 If all of your materials do not fit in your recycling box and bag, please try consolidating them.
-For example, bulky plastic milk jugs, milk cartons, and boxes can be flattened; smaller metal cans be placed inside larger metal cans; plastic containers can be fitted inside each other (e.g. yogurt containers), etc. If you have additional recyclables that do not fit into your blue boxes and bag, these can be placed in a rigid container of your choice, such as a laundry hamper.
+For example, bulky plastic jugs, cartons, and boxes can be flattened; smaller metal cans be placed inside larger metal cans; plastic containers can be fitted inside each other (e.g. yogurt containers), etc. If you have additional recyclables that do not fit into your blue boxes and bag, these can be placed in a rigid container of your choice, such as a laundry hamper.
 Corrugated cardboard that does not fit in your bag can be flattened, cut into pieces no larger than 30” x 30” (78 cm x 78 cm), and stacked between your recycling containers.